orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
-*You know, the nice thing about stories, is that we can place hidden meaning in them.
+*You know, the nice thing about stories, is that in telling a story, we're actually telling an.
 Where the story is simply a translation for what we actually want to convey.*
 ***[], []***
 ***, 2274***
 Here now children, gather around, gather around.
 Are you ready for another story?